-The term of the advisory agreement, or if the mergers are consummated, the amended and restated advisory agreement, is for one year from the commencement of our offering, subject to renewals upon mutual consent of the parties for an unlimited number of successive one-year periods.
+The term of the advisory agreement, is for one year from the commencement of our offering, subject to renewals upon mutual consent of the parties for an unlimited number of successive one-year periods.
 Our board of directors will evaluate the performance of our advisor before renewing the advisory agreement, and the criteria used in these evaluations will be reflected in the minutes of the meetings of our board of directors.
 The advisory agreement may be terminated: